Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Takeaways for Doing Better Data Science

+The central challenge for methodologists is to convince practitioners that their suggestions for improvement are worth pursuing.
+Resistance to changing methodologies that are perceived as working is quite reasonable -- as one reviewer of this paper put it, ``Hypothesis-driven data collection: this sounds good on paper, but what does it mean in practice...
+Even if cost were no issue, ML has made enormous progress using standard benchmark datasets, such as ImageNet, to allow for objective comparison of results from different labs using different methods.
+Are the authors suggesting that the field abandon this approach?''

+While we agree that the methodologies commonplace in applied machine learning research has produced great success, that doesn't mean that we should not continue to strive to do better.
+To this point, we have sought to not only criticize current scientific practices but also to elevate work that exemplifies or instructs research to a higher standard.
+We hope that this, together with our analysis of prominent failure cases at each stage in the development process, inspires researchers to hold themselves and each other to higher standards.

-A short-term recommendation is one that the reader can go back to the office with and immediately start using.
-The most actionable short-term solutions we have discussed are thinking about whether or not a problem needs to be solved via an algorithm, statistically validating results, performing hypothesis driven data collection, auditing datasets, and training a dataset classifier as a control model.
+If there is one thing the reader takes away from this paper, we hope it is that there are concrete steps that individuals bring home with them to improve their methodological practices.
+This includes thinking about whether or not a problem needs to be solved via an algorithm, applying more rigorous standards of statistical analysis, auditing and documenting datasets, and comparing results to null models.
 These recommendations can be implemented on a project-by-project basis without significant external support.
-Finally, although many of our suggestions require larger scale changes than one person can accomplish alone, you can encourage the development of the necessary norms and cultural attitudes by asking these questions in peer review, posing them to project leads, and making your personal commitment to them known.
+Additionally, although many of our suggestions require larger scale changes than one person can accomplish alone, you can encourage the development of the necessary norms and cultural attitudes by asking these questions in peer review, posing them to project leads, and making your personal commitment to them known.
 Even if people do not yield to your questions, raising them and normalizing them as a point of discussion is an important first step.